 While these treatments can sometimes help reduce pain and restore normal motion, they may not always be able to address more severe cases of DDD.
 In these cases, the doctor may recommend lumbar ADR surgery as a safe procedure for restoring the intervertebral discs and reducing chronic pain.
 Before undergoing this type of surgical intervention, patients should consult their doctor to determine if surgery is right for them.

-Patients should also consider the potential outcomes of this type of surgery prior to making a decision, as not all patients will experience optimal results from ADR surgery and some may even require additional corrective surgeries down the line to address any residual symptoms or complications.
+Patients should also consider the potential outcomes of this type of surgery prior to making a decision.
+Not all patients will experience optimal results from ADR surgery, and some may even require additional corrective surgeries down the line to address any residual symptoms or complications.
 You should always consult your doctor before undergoing this type of surgical intervention to determine if lumbar ADR surgery is right for you based on your individual needs and health condition.

 The Surgical Procedure for Lumbar ADR in Orange County, CA